rckeely/module-tidyverse/tidyverse.slides.md

 ## nest()

-Let's take a look at the first tibble.

-We use the `$` to access the column, which will return a list of all the small tibbles.
+Let's use the `$` to access the column, which will return a list of all the small tibbles.

 We then use `[[1]]` to extract the first element of the list.